top of page

 For those days when I'm out of reach of LTE/5G.

-I Built a power over ethernet injector to power Starlink off 12volts.
+I Built a power over ethernet injector to power a Starlink Gen2 or Gen3 dish off 12volts.

-I did not permanently install Starlink because the Mobile dish/terminal is not marine grade weather proof.
+I did not permanently install Starlink because the Gen2 Mobile dish/terminal is not marine grade weather proof.
+It also draws too much power to leave running all the time.

 I keep Starlink secured in the Starlink backpack and bring it out when I need it.
 I drop it into a rod holder and plug it into an weather proof network jack I installed in the cockpit.
 This makes it easy to bring out and put away.